 Environmental / Stormwater* – Projects address physical environment / stormwater issues or correct and improve the environmental/stormwater situations.

-Structures*– To include public structures preservation/rehabilitation, municipal buildings, parks, bridges, etc.
+Structures*– To include public structures preservation/rehabilitation, municipal buildings, parks, etc.

 Emergency Construction / Repair – Entry should include the techniques and timing for safety, community relations, environmental protection, adverse conditions, and additional considerations.